SFDC-Assets/PointInPolygon/readme.md

 ## Summary

-The original purpose of this component was to replace an inefficient piece of apex code that cycled through a set of hard coded ESRI layers.
+The original purpose of this component was to replace an old solution that cycled through a set of hard coded ESRI layers.
 This improved solution allows for the dynamic addition of new layers in Salesforce Maps, modification of existing layers, and deletion of layers all without having to modify the code.
 By using a custom setting in Salesforce to store the folder name, users only have to modify a single value in Salesforce to point this code towards any Salesforce Maps layer folder.

 ![Map View](images/map_view.png)

 The Apex mapping function is then embedded into a flow button that can be placed directly on the record page that you will call the action from, and then utilizes the <a href="https://unofficialsf.com/new-ways-to-open-web-pages-from-flow/">UnofficialSF OpenURL flow component</a> to open the layer in Salesforce Maps.

+## Data Model Setup

+There are only two additions that need to be made to an existing Salesforce org in order for this component to work.

-## Code Setup Instructions
+## Code Setup

 Since this component relies heavily on the specific data model being used by the Salesforce org, some modification to the SOQL queries will be required in order to get this component working in your org.